KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

 .. tip::
    If you enable Shader Editor Add-ons in preferences, you will be able to add this custom node group from Menu:
-   Add > Output > glTF PBR Original data
+   Add > Output > glTF Material Output

 Transmission
 ^^^^^^^^^^^^